 ‘Yesterday, all my troubles seemed so far away…’

 Whilst there is almost always collective praise concerning the accolades of previous generations of scholars, there does now seem to be minimal interest in wanting to even try to substantively contribute anything to the present or the future.
 Whereas previously many had an unyielding spirit of inquiry; a willingness to keep asking the ‘why’ and ‘how’, that seems to have largely dissipated in the modern age.
-In fact, the opposite often occurs now.
+In fact, the opposite often occurs now. [pullquote]There is very little that is even promoted which encourages objective thought; to actively engage, think and question, not just to parrot or mimic.[/pullquote] Even those that laud themselves as the people of traditionalism and certification are stuck in this quagmire and often this begs the legitimate question: exactly what are you studying that produces a mentality that cannot critically evaluate?

 The over the top emphasis upon imitation (Taqleed) has led to the point where we have now almost formally instituted a clergy.
 To even begin to suggest that this has catastrophic consequences leads to expressions of shock and charges of heresy (3).